Putting Culture at the Heart of Sydney's Growth

 We hope to create deep and productive connections with other Network members to create events and projects that would be impossible to resource otherwise.
 We have already had actual project outcomes, including a South East Asian cultural event and a series of relationships established that will enable us to launch our retail/gift shop arm.

-— Craig Donarksi, Director, Casula, Powerhouse Arts Centre
+— Craig Donarksi, Former Director, Casula, Powerhouse Arts Centre

 The Council of the Sydney Culture Network: